aayzhao/COMP211-Labs/README.md

 ### algo.h
 Contains declarations for algorithms.
-Includes algorithms such as binary search (for sorted arrays), and heapsort, for long and int arrays.
+Includes algorithms such as binary search (for sorted arrays), algorithms for filling arrays, and heapsort.
 Declarations for the heap struct and its helper functions are located here as well.

-### arrfill.h
-Contains declarations for functions to fill int, long arrays with specified values, or with runs of values in either ascending or descending orders.

 ### output.h
 Contains declarations for functions to print arrays to console.
 Currently